[INDOLOGY] CFP: Hindu Philosophy unit (American Academy of Religion)

-The American Academy of Religion is now accepting proposals for this year's annual meeting, which will be held in Denver, Colorado, November 19-22.
-I wanted to highlight the CFP (below) for the Hindu Philosophy unit.
-Proposals should be submitted online through the PAPERS<https://papers.aarweb.org/content/welcome> system; the deadline is 5pm (EST) on Tuesday, March 1.
+The American Academy of Religion is now accepting proposals for this year's annual meeting, which will be held in San Antonio, Texas, November 18-21.
+Below please find the CFP for the Hindu Philosophy unit.
+Proposals should be submitted through the PAPERS<https://papers.aarweb.org/> system; the deadline is 5pm (EST) on Wednesday, March 1.
 I hope some of you will consider submitting.

 Department of Religious Studies

 The Hindu Philosophy unit of the American Academy of Religion is pleased to invite proposals for the following sessions to be held at this year’s Annual Meeting:

 1. Philosophical Roundtable.
 This year’s roundtable will focus on the nature of poetic language. Ānandavardhana famously held that in addition to the literal and implicative functions of language, poetry expresses meaning through a third, distinctive function: suggestion (dhvani, vyañjanā).
 Mukula Bhaṭṭa, in his Abhidhāvṛttamātṛkā, holds that there is no need to posit a third semantic function; implication (lakṣaṇā) suffices to explain the communicative power of poetry.
 Note that the goal of this format is not to have traditional presentations but to create a space for lively and rigorous debate.
 In lieu of traditional paper proposals, therefore, we instead invite prospective participants to offer a brief critical analysis of the debate.
 One might, for example, assess the strengths and weaknesses of each position, or defend Ānandavardhana’s position against Mukula’s arguments, or consider alternative explanations of poetic suggestion by later theorists such as Mahima Bhaṭṭa, or reflect on the debate in light of contemporary philosophy of language.